-SICK LOVE, by artist Brian Hebets, is an original painting available at Adelman Fine Art Gallery in San Diego, California.**PLEASE NOTE** This Artwork is not eligible for free shipping.
+BIG AL, by artist Brian Hebets, is an original painting available at Adelman Fine Art Gallery in San Diego, California.**PLEASE NOTE** This Artwork is not eligible for free shipping.
 Please contact the Gallery to discuss shipping options and costs.
-Associated Song: English Woman by Don Carlos
+Please contact us about exploring a custom commission by this artist.

 DORY, by artist Brian Hebets, is an original painting available at Adelman Fine Art Gallery in San Diego, California.**PLEASE NOTE** This Artwork is not eligible for free shipping.
 Please contact the Gallery to discuss shipping options and costs.
 Associated Song: Diz Is For All My Smokers by Method Man/Redman